 thinks that all Muslims are terrorists should remember that the

-famous boxer Muhammad Ali, perhaps the most celebrated person
+former boxer Muhammad Ali, perhaps the most celebrated person

 of our era, is a practicing Muslim.

 22) The word "jihad" does not mean "holy

 war".
 It actually means "to struggle" or "to

 strive".
 In a religious context it means the struggle to

 successfully surrender one's will to the will of God.
 Some Muslims